jzfpost/yii2-dynamicfinder/README.md

 find<Select>By<Field1>Or<Field2>(field_value1, field_value2)
 ```
 where:
->'Select' may by 'All', 'One', 'Count' or select condition.
+>'Select' may by 'All', 'One', 'Count' or one of model attribute.
 If 'Select' not set, by default return 'All'.

 >'Field' is model attribute on where condition.